Loading...

 Footnotes

-Average price per hour refers to the median price per hour to allow for outliers in data.
+The average price per hour refers to the median price per hour to allow for outliers in the data.

 Information by state has only been provided where there is a large enough sample size.